jd28/rollnw/issues/closed/client-browser-selection-rebuild.md

 Cost: traversal of current visible DOM rows on explicit selection presentation;
 no performance improvement is claimed.

-Status: repaired after the extraction checkpoint by removing the equality guard.
+The repair removes the equality guard.
 The desired production regression failed before the repair; final focused normal/sanitized results are recorded in client-main-refactor-progress.md.